gradle/actions/setup-gradle/README.md

 ```
 ## Debugging and Troubleshooting

-In order to debug a failed job, it can be useful to run with [debug logging enabled](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging).
+To debug a failed job, it can be useful to run with [debug logging enabled](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging).
 You can enable debug logging either by adding an `ACTIONS_STEP_DEBUG` variable to your repository configuration, or by re-running a Job and checking the "Enable debug logging" box.

 ### Increased logging from Gradle builds